 Many view the Russia Debate as divided into two camps: Russophobes/anti-Russian on one side and Russophiles/pro-Russian on the other.
-However, I’ve always conceived it as more of a spectrum, stretching out in multiple directions, encompassing many groups and schools of thought.
+I rather conceive of it as a spectrum stretching in multiple directions and encompassing many groups and schools of thought.

 On this long, poorly organized, perpetually WIP page, I will compile information about the core positions of said groups, as well as a glossary of other terms related to the Russia Debate.